ge00rg/website-heroku/README.md

 The same goes for Downloads, the file is `pages/8_downloads.md`.

-The contact file ( `pages/7_contact.md`) is encoded in html.
+The contact file ( `pages/7_contact.md`) is written in html.
 To edit it, simply edit the text according to html-conventions.

 <a name="impressum"></a>
 ## 10. Impressum

-tbd
+To change the impressum page, edit `pages/impressum.md` (plain markdown).

 <a name="notes"></a>
 ## 11. Notes for later Webmasters